API Reference

 - part1, part2: vectors of node indices

-The coordinates are projected to a grid and ordered according to the selected space-filling curve (:gilbert
+The coordinates are projected to a grid and ordered according to the selected space-filling curve (:gilbert or :morton).
+The resulting 1D ordering is then split into k contiguous segments.

 Arguments